The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Operational concept

 \subsection{Observing programs}

-The camera can take up to 3 successive \textit{exposures} in burst mode, with minimal delay between them (exposure time and detector readout).
-They are meant to capture the high dynamic range of the corona with, typically, exposure times separated by a factor 10.
-Together, they form one \textit{acquisition} obtained with the same filter.
+The camera can take up to 3 successive exposures in burst mode, with minimal delay between them (exposure time and detector readout).
+They are meant to capture the high dynamic range of the corona with, typically, exposure times differing by a factor 10 (e.g. 0.1~s, 1.0~s, and 10~s in the wideband).
+Together, they form one acquisition obtained with the same filter.
 Each image/exposure can be associated to a different tile map, and each acquisition can be associated with a different set of quality flag parameters.
 Between each acquisition, the filter wheel can optionally be rotated to change the filter.

-Acquisitions can be grouped in a sequence of up to six (corresponding to the 6 different ASPIICS filters), and repeated a certain number of times (a \textit{cycle}), to build the \textit{observing programs}.
+Acquisitions can be grouped in a sequence of up to six (corresponding to the 6 different ASPIICS filters), and repeated a certain number of times (a cycle), to build the observing programs.

 The observing programs are fully flexible, but a minimal set of 4 programs is intended to match the ASPIICS science objectives: